MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 ### Design considerations

-- Alert rules are defined to fire when a conditional criteria is satisfied for incoming signals, which can include various [data sources](/azure/azure-monitor/data-sources), such as metrics, log search queries, or availability tests.
+- Alert rules are defined to fire when a conditional criteria is satisfied for incoming signals, which can include various [data sources](/azure/azure-monitor/data-sources), such as metrics, log queries, or availability tests.

 - Alerts can be defined within Log Analytics or Azure Monitor on the specific resource.